Transitive projective planes and insoluble groups: Introduction

 \section{Introduction}

-In 1959 Ostrom and Wagner proved that if a finite projective plane, $\spaceP$, admits an automorphism group which acts 2-transitively on the set of points of $\spaceP$ then $\spaceP$ is Desarguesian \cite{oswa}.
+In 1959, Ostrom and Wagner proved that if a finite projective plane, $\spaceP$, admits an automorphism group which acts 2-transitively on the set of points of $\spaceP$, then $\spaceP$ is Desarguesian \cite{oswa}.
 Ever since this result appeared it has been conjectured that the same conclusion holds if the phrase {\it 2-transitively} is replaced by {\it transitively}.

 A number of results have appeared which partially prove this conjecture under certain extra conditions.
-Most notably in 1987 Kantor proved that if $\spaceP$ has order $x$ and $\spaceP$ admits a group $G$ which acts {\it primitively} on the set of points of $\spaceP$ then either $\spaceP$ is Desarguesian and $G\geq PSL(3,x)$, or else $x^2+x+1$ is a prime and $G$ is a regular or Frobenius group of order dividing $(x^2+x+1)(x+1)$ or $(x^2+x+1)x$ \cite{kantor}.
+Most notably, in 1987 Kantor made use of the Classification of Finite Simple Groups to prove that if $\spaceP$ has order $x$ and $\spaceP$ admits a group $G$ which acts {\it primitively} on the set of points of $\spaceP$, then either $\spaceP$ is Desarguesian and $G\geq \PSL(3,x)$, or else $x^2+x+1$ is a prime and $G$ is a regular or Frobenius group of order dividing $(x^2+x+1)(x+1)$ or $(x^2+x+1)x$ \cite{kantor}.

+In the 25 years since Kantor's result appeared, a number of authors have studied what remains, with particular attention being given to the special case where $G$ acts {\it flag-transitively} and so has order $(x^2+x+1)(x+1)$.
+Even in this special case, though, the number theory involved is very delicate and the question of whether a flag-transitive non-Desarguesian finite projective plane exists is still wide open (see, for instance, \cite{thas, thaszagier}).

-In this paper we present two results which depend only on the supposition that a group acts transitively on the set of points of a non-Desarguesian plane.
+In this paper we present two main results which depend only on the supposition that a group acts transitively on the set of points of a non-Desarguesian plane.
 These results build on those given in \cite{gill2} and constitute the closest approach to a proof of the conjecture so far.
+Indeed, in a sense that will be made clear below, the results presented here do for point-transitive finite projective planes what Kantor's result did for point-primitive finite projective planes.
+In light of the difficulties encountered in trying to strengthen Kantor's original result, it is fair to say that the results presented here are the best one could hope for without significant developments in the associated number theory.

 In order to state the two results we make some definitions pertaining to a group $G$.
-Define $m_2(G)$ to be the $2$-rank of $G$, i.e. the rank of the largest elementary-abelian 2-group that lies in $G$.
-We define $O(G)$ to be the largest odd-order normal subgroup in $G$.
+We define $O(G)$ to be the largest odd-order normal subgroup in $G$ and $F(G)$ to be the Fitting subgroup of $G$.

 \begin{theorema} Suppose that a group $G$ acts transitively on the set of points of $\spaceP,$ a finite non-Desarguesian projective plane.
-Then $m_2(G)\leq 1$. \end{theorema}
+Then the Sylow $2$-subgroups of $G$ are cyclic or generalized quaternion. \end{theorema}